lucas-tortora/iota.rs/client/examples/offline_signing/testSymLink.md

-# Outputs
+# Offline Signing

-High-level explanation about what outputs are.
+High-level explanation about offline signing with link to full explanation in either docs or wiki.

 ## High level Description of Examples